Skip to content

 You will usually need to pay an excess - a contribution towards the cost of the repair or windscreen replacement.
 This amount can vary by insurer so make sure you check your policy’s terms.
 You’ll also need to use an insurer’s approved windscreen repairer.

-If you have third party only or third party fire and theft you may be able to add windscreen cover as an optional extra.
+If you have third party only car insurance or third party fire and theft you may be able to add windscreen cover as an optional extra.

-Most insurers do not penalise you for claiming for a windscreen repair.
+No, claiming for a chipped or cracked windscreen, if you have windscreen cover, doesn’t usually affect your no-claims bonus.
 But check your own insurance policy details to make sure as each insurer has different rules, conditions or exceptions.

 Look out for exceptions that might impact your no-claims status, such as limits on claims per year or repair location requirements.